4 Proven Ways To Keep Your Cat Off The Counter

 Cats seek countertops because of their natural instincts to climb and jump.
 They generally enjoy high places because they're warm and comfortable.
 These instincts are natural, even healthy for your cat, so it's best not to discourage them completely.
 However, not only is it unsanitary to have your cat on the counter, it's potentially dangerous.
 Your cat could eat food that's unhealthy for him or burn his paws on the stove.

 Instead of discouraging your cat completely from jumping, find him a better place to jump and climb on.
 Some great options might be a cat tree like Armarkat Cat Tree or a cat condo like Go Pet Club Condo House.
-Look for something that has material your cat might like, such as carpet or bark, and comfortable, warm places for your cat to sleep.
+Look for something that has material your cat might like, such as carpet or bark, and more comfortable, warm places for your cat to sleep.
+(Take a look at our article on 15 seriously fun and fabulous cat scratchers.)

 Some cats like to peruse kitchen counters and tables for food and leftover scraps.
 To remove this temptation, it's a good idea to keep any food out of your cats reach.
 Keep counters nice and clean so your cat can quickly realize that he's not even going to find a crumb there.